Inger Mewburn

-Inger Mewburn (born 1970) is a Professor and Director of Research Training at the Australian National University, Canberra, Australia.
+Inger Blackford Mewburn (born 1970) is a Professor and Director of Research Training at the Australian National University, Canberra, Australia.
 She has published on academic identity, writing, and digital scholarship.
 She is known as "The Thesis Whisperer" on social media, and has been named as an "Australian social media influencer in higher education."
 Mewburn uses social media to provide commentary on researching student experiences (particularly with thesis writing), researching student supervision, and post-doctoral employment pathways.

 Education

 Born in Hobart, Tasmania, and raised in Melbourne, Victoria, Mewburn completed her schooling at Croydon High School in 1988.

 Mewburn's undergraduate degree was from RMIT University and she was awarded her doctorate from the University of Melbourne in 2009 for her thesis, "Constructing Bodies: gesture speech and representation at work in Architecture classrooms."
 Her dissertation was awarded the John Grice Award for Best Thesis in the Faculty of Architecture, Building and Planning.

 Career

 Mewburn was a Research Fellow at RMIT University from 2006–2012, and worked with research higher degree students and their supervisors as a research education and development scholar.
 Since 2013, Mewburn has been Director of Research Training at the Australian National University.

 She undertakes research on post-graduate research within higher education, and is an influential voice on social media on this topic.
 In 2010, Mewburn started The Thesis Whisperer blog.
 Her work on this blog, grounded in her academic research, has earned her global recognition as an expert on topics in doctoral education and academic cultures.
 She is frequently invited to work with cohorts of research students around the world.
 Mewburn is committed to sharing her knowledge to help others during their thesis process.